Angus MacNeil: Personal life

-In 1998 MacNeil married Jane Douglas who worked as his parliamentary secretary.
+In 1998, MacNeil married Jane Douglas who worked as his parliamentary secretary.

 In 2007, the Sunday Mail reported MacNeil had "kissed and fondled" two girls aged 17 and 18 in an Orkney hotel room while his wife was in hospital pregnant with their third child.
 MacNeil said he bitterly regretted the incident and said he was angry it had diverted attention from the "substantial political issues" he had been pursuing.
 In a statement, MacNeil, then 36, apologised for the "embarrassment and hurt" caused to his family by his actions.

 In May 2016, MacNeil and his wife announced that they had separated; this followed reports that MacNeil and his colleague Stewart Hosie had both had affairs with Westminster-based journalist Serena Cowdy.

 In October 2020, he was involved in a collision with a 17 year old motorcyclist and charged with causing serious injury, to which he pleaded not guilty.
 His trial was delayed until May 2022 where he was found guilty of dangerous driving and fined £1,500.

 MacNeil is a dual British and Irish citizen.
+He is a Catholic.